 A Few Words About Google Analytics 4

-In a few words, Google Analytics 4 is a new type of asset that offers several advantages compared to the previous asset of Universal Analytics.
-It can be said that the main change is that in Google Analytics 4, everything revolves around users and events (events), not sessions as we were used to.
+In a few words, Google Analytics 4 is the current version of Google Analytics, replacing Universal Analytics.
+The main change is that in GA4, everything revolves around users and events (events), not sessions as we were used to.

-The event-based model processes each user interaction as an independent event, a significant change from the previous session-based model that grouped user interactions over a certain period.
+The event-based model processes each user interaction as an independent event, replacing the session-based model that grouped interactions over a time period.
+This gives marketers much greater flexibility in tracking user behavior.

 Here are some additional advantages of Google Analytics 4 compared to the previous version:

-Keep in mind that there are many aspects beyond that in which Analytics 4 differs from Universal Analytics, both in terms of reporting and in the calculation of various metrics such as Users, Pageviews, Bounce Rate, and Conversions.
+Keep in mind that GA4 differs from Universal Analytics in many ways, including how it calculates metrics like Users, Pageviews, Bounce Rate, and Conversions.
 For more information.

 New Installation of Google Analytics 4